rubikvn2100/LearnPrograming/README.md

 You can use option `--verbose` or `-v` to show the test details.

+# In case you want to fix a Pull Request

+Sometime, you want to change a pull request instead of making new fix commit because the change is too small or too silly.
+Here is how you do it.

+1\_/ `git reset --soft HEAD~<N>` to remove N commits in the top of the commit tree.

+2a/ `git restore --staged <file>` to restore a single file from staged.

+2b/ `git restore --staged .` to restore all files in the current directory.

+3\_/ What ever you need to do according to the convention sequence for submission.

+4\_/ `git push --force` to force the new change into the Remote Git.

+Note: if your push remove all the commits in the current Pull Request, you will also close the Pull Request.
+So, if you want the Pull Request to be open, you need to push at least one commit.

 # In case that you make to many changes.

 If you make too many commits for a problem, it is recommend to have a new clone and a new pull request.